Madi-Rei97/Calculating-Class-Averages/README.md

 # Calculating Class Averages

 ## Problem Statement
 Write a function called `calculate_class_averages` that takes a dictionary, `classrooms`, containing student exam scores for different classes.
 Your function should return a new dictionary where the keys are class names and the values are the average exam scores for that class.
-After implementing your function, use `pytest` to see if you pass the all the tests.
+After implementing your function, use `pytest` to see if you pass all the tests.
 If a classroom has 0 students in it then it should return 0.

 ## Example Input
 ```python